-But while the end result is beneficial to your fishes, the actual act of doing so can cause them a lot of stress.
+But while the end result is beneficial to your fish, the actual act of doing so can cause them a lot of stress.
 They just aren’t used to a high level of movement and abrupt changes in their environment.
 That’s why it’s important to keep your aquarium cleaning as stress-less as possible for your fish.

 When To Clean Your Tank

-How often a tank needs to be cleaned depends on a number of factors: how big it is, how much water it holds, how many creatures live in it, what kind of creatures live in it, how efficient its filtration system is, where it is placed in your home, among others.
+How often a tank needs to be cleaned depends on a number of factors: how big it is, how much water it holds, how many creatures live in it, what kind of creatures live in it, how efficient its filtration system is, where it is located in your home, among others.

 A safe estimate would be to clean once a week.
 Any more frequent than that on a regular basis will destroy your aquarium’s microbiota, which is essential to your fish’s health.
-But if you notice that the water is starting to get cloudy, or that your aquarium is starting to smell funky, or that your fishes are behaving like they are stressed, it’s a sign that a cleaning session is in order, regardless of how long it’s been since your last one.
+But if you notice that the water is starting to get cloudy, or that your aquarium is starting to smell funky, or that your fish are behaving like they are stressed, then it’s a sign that a cleaning session is in order, regardless of how long it’s been since your last one.

 Every six months, take time to check all the electronic devices attached to your tank, like the lights, hoods, filters, and pumps.
 Turn them off, unplug them, and clean if necessary.
 Replace filters, cartridges, lamps, and other equipment to make sure they’re working well.

 Taking out all the water from your aquarium and doing a thorough, deep clean should never be done unless there has been an outbreak of disease.
 Even then, this is the last resort option.
 Replacing all the water is like resetting your phone to factory settings.
-It removes the beneficial bacteria that has thrived with your fish and changes the chemical and physical properties that your fish has gotten used to.
+It removes the beneficial bacteria that have thrived with your fish and changes the chemical and physical properties that your fish has gotten used to.
 The procedure for reintroducing your fish is exactly the same as when you first set up your fish tank.

 What You Need To Clean Your Fish Tank